TIGRLab/tigrlab.github.io/members/index.md

         <a href="/images/ppl.l.oliver.jpg"><img src="/images/ppl.l.oliver.jpeg"></a>
 </figure>

-Dr. Lindsay Oliver (PhD, Neuroscience, University of Western Ontario) is a postdoctoral fellow.
-Oliver’s work focuses on the neural circuitry and behavioural correlates of social cognition across psychiatric and neurologic disorders.
-Oliver is currently using behavioural modeling to examine the structure of social cognition in individuals with schizophrenia and healthy controls from the SPINS dataset.
-Her recently published work used structural equation modeling to identify lower-level (e.g., emotion recognition) and higher-level (e.g., inferring others' intentions) social abilities.
-Oliver revealed an association between these higher-level abilities and everyday functioning in schizophrenia spectrum disorder and healthy control groups.
-Now, Dr. Oliver is incorporating brain imaging data to understand neural networks underlying social cognitive deficits.
-The overall goal is to identify biomarkers of social cognitive impairment to inform targeted treatment options for these symptoms.
+Dr. Oliver works with data from the SPINS project, exploring the neural circuitry and behavioural correlates of social cognition across people with schizophrenia spectrum disorders (SSDs) and healthy individuals.
+The overall goal is to identify biomarkers of social cognitive impairment to inform intervention and targeted treatment options.
+She has been using advanced statistical analyses to detect brain networks involved in social cognition and examine their interaction during naturalistic social processing as a function of lower-level (e.g., emotion recognition) and higher-level (e.g., inferring others' intentions) social abilities.
+Results suggest that network segregation may be particularly important for social cognitive performance across individuals with SSDs and healthy controls.
+Dr. Oliver's next project aims to disentangle brain-behaviour relationships during higher- and lower-level social cognitive fMRI tasks across an even larger group of SSDs and controls.